Culture of Korea: Clothing

-For one of her collections, she focused on black and white pieces that can be worn to brunch, the office, or even formal events.
-It is a drastic difference from the rainbow colors that used to be worn by Korea's royalty and upper-class citizens of the Joseon Dynasty, where the colors of your hanbok spoke of your status.
-Some of Park's designs consisted of mini skirts with ruffles, spaghetti straps, polka dots, and other vivid designs.
-Park Hyung Sook and her sister Geum Sook, launched their first collection titled GrangHanA in 2014.

-Just like most things, when it comes to changing something that has not changed in many decades, there is always pushback.
-When Park was asked about opening a shop outside of Korea, she was touched.
-Although many critics of the hanbok told her that the design should be left alone, she countered them.
-Hanbok is a garment that is beautiful in its own way, and many have tried to keep it from changing.
-Many have questioned the logic behind keeping hanbok where it is, within Korea, and not letting it venture out.
-Many designers have tried to take Hanbok overseas.

-The Korean In Me, a designer brand, also released a collection of modern hanbok that has been embraced by people all over the world.
-Their designs feature embroidered dragons and phoenix patterns originally reserved for royalty, and peonies embroidered on wedding dresses representing honor and wealth.
-Giving the hanbok a meaningful design that links them to the culture and heritage of Korea.

 In recent years, with the rise of attention to K-Pop, (Korean Pop Music), interest in Korean culture has spiked to an all-time high.
 Many groups, such as BTS, BlackPink, KARD, and many more, have been praised for showing their culture and heritage by wearing Hanbok in music videos, award shows, and other public appearances.

 Cuisine

 Rice is the staple food of Korea.
 Having been an almost exclusively agricultural country until recently, the essential recipes in Korea are shaped by this experience.
 The main crops in Korea are rice, barley, and beans, but many supplementary crops are used.
 Fish and other seafood are also important because Korea is a peninsula.

 Fermented recipes were also developed in early times and often characterize traditional Korean food.
 These include pickled fish and pickled vegetables.
 This kind of food provides essential proteins and vitamins during the winter.

 Kimchi is one of the famous foods of Korea.
 Kimchi is pickled vegetables which contain vitamins A and C, thiamine, riboflavin, iron, calcium, carotene, etc. There are many types of kimchi including cabbage kimchi, spring onion kimchi, cucumber kimchi, radish kimchi, and sesame kimchi.

 Side Dishes or (Banchan) are commonly eaten with meals in Korea.
 The main dish is almost always served with side dishes.
 Some commonly eaten side dishes are: Kimchi, Pickled Radish, Soybean Sprouts, Glass Noodles (Japchae), Cucumber Salad, and Seasoned Spinach.